idanariav/personal-website-docusaurus/docs/books/master-of-change-book.md

 #### Making Meaning and Moving forward

 **Converting a traumatic event to a moment of growth can't always be forced, and usually takes time**.
-If we try too hard to "see the bright side", we might be [Gaslighting](/notes/gaslighting.md) ourselves and minimizing our experience.
+If we try too hard to "see the bright side", we might be [decepting](/notes/deception.md) ourselves and minimizing our experience.

 At first, it is better to practice [Self-compassion](/notes/self-compassion.md) than anything else.
 To accept that sometimes life just suck, and not everything has clearly visible and convenient meaning.
 We should [validate](/notes/validation.md) our own emotions instead of trying to suppress them, and remember that like physical healing, mental healing also takes time.

 The intensity of the situation and the [Availability Bias](/notes/availability-bias.md), the fact that the trauma is the last serious thing we have experienced, causes it to feel stronger and longer than it actually was, and worst of all it causes to feel like this is the new normal, we would be depressed, fearful and stressed forever, and things will never change. **The most comforting advice is that what feels like forever now, won't feel this way in the future**.
 You will rise out of it, with time you could reflect back and search for meaning, and thanks to the [Hedonic Treadmill](/notes/hedonic-treadmill.md) your feelings will balance back.

 Common methods of converting trauma into growth
-1. **Connection to higher power** - Feeling connected to something larger than ourselves, to shared humanity, to community, to nature, to [surrender](/notes/surrender.md) our hopes of complete dominance over our lives, and understand that we are only capable of so much.
+1. **Connection to higher power** - Feeling connected to something larger than ourselves, to shared humanity, to community, to nature, to [Surrender](/notes/leap-into-faith.md) our hopes of complete dominance over our lives, and understand that we are only capable of so much.
 2. **Ask for help** - United we stand, alone we fall.
-We need to express our [Vulnerability](/notes/vulnerability.md), to connect to others, to find those who experienced similar things and managed to climb out of the hole we are in, to make us feel heard, seen, understood
+We need to express our [Vulnerability](/notes/vulnerability.md), to connect to others, to find those who experienced similar things and managed to climb out of the hole we are in, to make us feel heard, seen, understood [peer support](/notes/peer-support.md)
 3. **Routines** - Find the small things that keep you in line, and even give you meaning and happiness.
 This could be work, training, reading, taking a walk, whatever it is that gives you structure. [trust the process](/notes/trust-the-process.md)
 4. **Real vs fake tired** - try to notice whether the exhaustion your feel is physical or emotional.
 Try to do less and sleep more at the beginning, but if it doesn't go away, that means you are "stuck in a runt" and need to push yourself into doing, and further rest will only bring you down
 5. **Control and compassion** - we need both [Self Dicipline](/notes/self-control.md) to push ourselves out of a crisis, but also self compassion to support ourselves through these hard times.